This article may contain links from our affiliate partners. Please read how we make money!

 Yes, you can have a burger for breakfast.
 Served on a bed of spinach and topped with sauerkraut, olives, avocado, bacon and an egg, this is like having a southwest burger for breakfast – just without the bun.
 You could also try making a keto burger bun!.
 You could also try making a keto burger bun!!

-You can serve this dish with chopped sweet potatoes and arugula for a more Whole30 compliant breakfast.
+Serve this dish with chopped sweet potatoes and arugula for a more Whole30 compliant breakfast.

 If you love savory breakfasts, then this Whole30 friendly breakfast bowl is the perfect choice.
 Loaded with bacon, eggs, avocado and plantains, this bowl has enough protein and healthy fats to keep you going all morning.
 It’s perfect for the entire family and requires a few common ingredients that you’ll likely already have on hand.